CartoDB/documentation/app/content/analytics-toolbox-snowflake/guides/data-enrichment-using-the-data-observatory.md

 </div> -->

 ### 3. Choose variables for the enrichment
-We can list all the variables (data columns) available in our Data Observatory subscriptions by running the following query, which makes use of the [`DATAOBS_SUBSCRIPTION_VARIABLES`](../../sql-reference/data/#dataobs_subscription_variables) procedure. **Please remember to replace the Snowflake project and dataset with those you used in the previous command.**
+We can list all the variables (data columns) available in our Data Observatory subscriptions by running the following query, which makes use of the [`DATAOBS_SUBSCRIPTION_VARIABLES`](../../sql-reference/data/#dataobs_subscription_variables) procedure. **Please remember to replace the Snowflake database and schema with those you used in the previous command.**

 ```sql
 USE DATABASE <ANALYTICS_TOOLBOX_DB>;